 The school laws of Pennsylvania require that accurate records be kept of all pupils in each school.
 This is possible only with the full cooperation of parents.
 Parents must report: (1) Any change of address within the school system and (2) the date of withdrawal, if the family is moving from the district.

 Withdrawal

-When a withdrawal from school is to be effected because of a move from the school District, parents must supply the school with the exact date of withdrawal, their new address, and the name of the school District to be entered.
-A transfer card will then be issued to the withdrawing pupil(s).
+When a withdrawal from school is due to a move from the District, parents must supply the school with the exact date of withdrawal, their new address, and the name of the school district to be entered.